-In the Gallatin School of Individualized Study at New York University, I concentrated on how media and film motivate change in society.
-This academic concentration, alongside with my education in documentary and narrative film production at the Tisch School of the Arts, taught me to write, direct, edit and produce film as a medium of storytelling.
+I attended the Gallatin School of Individualized Study at New York University and graduated in 2015.
+At Gallatin, I crafted an individualized path of study, concentrating on how media and film motivate change in society, socially and politically.
+This academic concentration was coupled with an education in documentary and narrative film production at the Tisch School of the Arts.

-Focused on documentary filmmaking, I began my professional career working in the MSNBC Longform Documentary unit upon graduation from NYU.
+Upon graduation from NYU in 2015, I began my professional career working in the MSNBC Longform Documentary.
 At MSNBC, I developed ideas for documentary series and specials, and worked as an associate producer on in-house documentaries, including "You Vote, They Decide: The Secret Campaigns for President", "Citizen Trump", and "Hillary Clinton: A Country Chooses".
-I also created a number of digital videos for msnbc.com.
-One of these is a short documentary profiling Stanley Richards, a former inmate who has now devoted his life to helping others re-enter society.
-After MSNBC, I began work in my current position working with Kunhardt Films on an HBO Documentary Film.
+I also created a number of digital videos for msnbc.com, including a short documentary profiling Stanley Richards, a former inmate who has now devoted his life to helping others re-enter society.